All Episodes

 Rush, thank you.

-Uh many time caller, uh listener since ninety.
+Many time caller, listener since 90.

 But Bush has been president for over five years.

-I don't hear him talking much about it and said he's southing very Carter-esque on uh about being addicted to oil and wind grass and you know uh ethanol and things like that.
+Instead, he's sounding very Carter-esque on about being addicted to oil and wing grass and ethanol and things like that.

 And I think the Democrats are raw hypocrites on this issue.

-They won't support drilling in Alaska, but here we are five years later, still no more refineries being built, long after the Cheney task force has done its work.
+They won't support drilling in Alaska, but here we are five years later, still no more refineries being built, long after the Cheney Task Force has done its work.

 And I just don't see what solution he's bringing to the table.